zealtv/notebook/NEXTECH QC3868/index.md

 ![](Pasted%20image%2020220129203154.png)
 rtsp://admin:admin@192.168.1.120:6554/stream_0
 rtsp://admin:admin@192.168.1.120:6554/stream_1
 Both streams have significant latency.
-The stream shown in the browser is very snappy however.
+The stream shown in the browser is very snappy, however.
 I suspect this is mjpg as that was mentioned in the spec sheet.

 From the served admin page - the firefox link is making the call:
 ```
 javascript:signin_serverpush()
 ```

-Poking around furtherin the website served by the camera, the Wifi SSID and pasword are there in plain text.
+Poking around further in the website served by the camera, the Wifi SSID and password are there in plain text.
 Not great security.
 It would be wise to assume anything these cameras see may as well be public.

 in the contents of get_ipc_status.cgi
 ```